Shafna Nizam

-Shafna Nizam (born 15 June 1990) is an Indian actress who is active in Malayalam films and television serials.
+Shafna Nizam is an Indian actress who is active in Malayalam films and television serials.
 She made her acting debut as a child artist in Malayalam with Chinthavishtayaya Shyamala (1998).
 She played the lead role in television series “Sundari”, marking her TV debut.
 She received a Kerala State Television Award for Best Actress in 2016 for Sahayathrika establishing herself as a lead actress in Malayalam television industry.

 Acting career

 Shafna was well recognized by the Malayalam audience from the films Katha Parayumbol and Oru Indian Pranayakatha.
 She was also well appreciated for her role in the film Athmakadha, where she acted as a school-going youth who turns blind like her father.
 Her dialogue "Ayyo acha pokalle" in the film Chinthavishtayaya Shyamala is extremely popular among Malayali audience.
 Post-marriage she made her debut into Malayalam television with the serial Sundari which rose her into fame and is currently active on Malayalam serial industry.